-There are hundreds of varieties of Witchcraft.
+There are hundreds of varieties of witchcraft.
 Too many to mention here.
 I have listed 60 in this article, “What Kind of Witch Are You?”
 There are traditions based on old customs or, rather, reinterpretation of old customs.
-There are religious paths based on all kinds of pantheons (group of gods, such as Greek, Roman or Norse) that come under the umbrella of Witchcraft.
-But not all Witchcraft is religious.
-Many, probably most, Witches are secular (not religious), even if they do call upon ‘the old ones’ for a bit of help now and then.
+There are religious paths based on all kinds of pantheons (group of gods, such as Greek, Roman or Norse) that come under the umbrella of witchcraft.
+But not all witchcraft is religious.
+Most witches are secular (not religious), even if they do call upon ‘the old ones’ for a bit of help now and then.

 The Niche of Wicca

 Wicca is a fairly modern movement.
-It is classed as a faith, therefore has religious status in most of the Western world.
-It stems from the Witchcraft revival in the early 20th century, popularized by the work of the writer, Margaret Murray and the former Civil Servant, Gerald Brosseau Gardner.
+It is classed as a faith, therefore, it has religious status in most of the Western world.
+It stems from the witchcraft revival in the early 20th century, popularized by the work of the writer, Margaret Murray and the former Civil Servant, Gerald Brosseau Gardner.
 In fact, they referred to it as ‘the craft’, it was only later that the term ‘Wicca’ was applied to this particular movement.